DrozmotiX/ioBroker.discovergy/README.md

 Remark : I dont have all possbile devices and also the demo-account does not provide all existing values devices can provide.
 If you receive the following error :

 				Information received from Discovergy which is not yet part of this adapter" "Send this information to developer : xxxxx

 Please go to your logfile and download it, create an issue here on github with the provided values.
 Do not copy-paste from Admin webinterface, information is missing here which i need !

+You can test this adapter by using the demo credentials of discovergy (or with your own :-)): username = demo@discovergy.com pass = demo

 ## To-Do